Birds of Prey

 Second Generation Anticoagulant Rodenticides (SGARs)

-Anticoagulant poisons work by preventing blood clots from forming in rodents which causes internal bleeding and then leads to death.
+Anticoagulant poisons work by preventing blood clots from forming in rodents which causes internal bleeding which then leads to death.
 SGAR poisons take a single feeding for the dose to become lethal, however rodents don’t feel the effects straight away.
 Secondary poisoning can occur in non-target animals who eat rodents because SGARs are slower to break down in a rodent’s system.
 Non-target animals can also be poisoned if they directly eat this type of bait.
 SGARs that are currently registered in Australia by the Australian Pesticides and Veterinary Medicines Authority include brodifacoum, bromadiolone, difethialone, difenacoum and flocoumafen.

 SGARs Toxic Food Web